 Employment status: Banks prefer stable employment income over government benefits, viewing jobs as more secure income sources despite Ontario Works' predictable monthly payments.

-These rejections push Ontario Works recipients toward expensive payday lenders and alternative lending options—making Bree's 0% interest cash advances particularly valuable for accessing affordable emergency funds.
+These rejections push Ontario Works recipients toward high-cost payday lenders and other lenders—making Bree's 0% interest cash advances particularly valuable for accessing affordable emergency funds.

 How Payday Loans Destroy Welfare Budgets